 Learn to Drive Safely

-Safety.
-Yes, you can really learn to handle what life throws in front of your squealing tires at the Nürburgring Driving Safety Center.
-A one day intensive driving course will cost a mere 130-170 Euros depending on the day and the season.
-C'mon, what's your life worth, anyway?
-I highly recommend learning to handle a car well, especially when driving in a country which offers very little distinction between a race course and a toll road.
+You can learn to handle what life throws in front of your squealing tires at the Nürburgring Driving Safety Center.
+A one-day intensive driving course will cost a mere 130-170 Euros depending on the day and the season.
+The teachers will give you tips on how to handle a car well, whether you're on the racetrack or the autobahn.

-It had 172 corners then, too many for a driver to remember the exact racing line through all of them.
-Meaning, of course, that the best racing driver could pull off amazing feats of showmanship--if he was brave enough.
+Germany's Nürburgring opened on June 18th, 1927, as The Nürburg-Ring, a 14-mile twisty devil of a racetrack.
+It originally had 172 corners, too many for a driver to remember the exact racing line through all of them.
+Meaning, of course, that the best race driver could pull off amazing feats of showmanship—if he was brave enough.